Best Practices for Keeping Kubernetes Clusters Secure

 --audit-policy-file=/etc/kubernetes/audit-policy.yaml

-Doesn’t matter how secure is your kubernetes network or infrastructure is if you runs outdated unsecur images.
-You mast always update your base image, scan for known vulnerabilities.
-For applications use hardened base images and install as less components as you can.
-Some application for image scann:
+It doesn’t matter how secure your Kubernetes network or infrastructure is if you run outdated, insecure images.
+You must always update your base images and scan for known vulnerabilities.
+For applications, use hardened base images and install as few components as possible.

-I think the best choice for a base image is Distroless, which is set of images made by Google, that were created with intent to be secure.
+The best choice for a base image is Distroless or Chainguard Images, which are sets of images made by Google and Chainguard that were created with the intent to be secure.
 These images contain the bare minimum that’s needed for your app.

 FROM gcr.io/distroless/python3